WorldBrain/storex/README.md

 Storex is a collection of Node.js modules (written in TypeScript) available through NPM, meant to be used both client- and server-side.
 To start, you need the core and a backend:
 ```
 $ npm install storex --save
-$ npm install storex-backend-dexie # Only one available right now using IndexedDB, Sequelize back-end waiting to be released
+$ npm install storex-backend-dexie --save # Only one available right now using IndexedDB, Sequelize back-end waiting to be released
 ```

 Basic usage